 Educational Aims: Knowledge, Understanding and Skills

-• Allow students to develop specialist knowledge in either one or two subjects, by studying these in greater depth during the degree programme and at M level.
+- Allow students to develop specialist knowledge in either one or two subjects, by studying these in greater depth during the degree programme and at Masters level.

-• To provide students with knowledge and understanding of cutting edge science through the course of their studies, but particularly in the final, M-level, year.
+- Provide students with knowledge and understanding of cutting edge science through the course of their studies, but particularly in the final Masters-level year.

 Learning Outcomes: Knowledge, Understanding and Skills